Nine Entertainment IPO taps into Australia's passion for cricket

 Nine is also under challenge from pay television.

-Pay-TV operator Foxtel, owned 50/50 by News Corporation (NWSA.O) and Telstra (TLS.AX), already has rights to broadcast much of the Australian Football League (AFL) and the NRL, the country’s two most popular sports.
+Pay-TV operator Foxtel, owned 50/50 by News Corporation and Telstra, already has rights to broadcast much of the Australian Football League (AFL) and the NRL, the country’s two most popular sports.

 It is calling on the Australian government to relax strict laws that prevent sports such as the Ashes, US Open, Olympics and Wimbledon from being shown exclusively on Pay-TV.